 Property assessment is the procedure of valuation of estates which is important in terms of daily life and urban planning.
 Current relevant methods are commonly based on pure house own attributes.
 However, the values of houses also depend on various factors of community, geography, and appearance.
 We aim to take advantage of deep learning approaches from RNN to CNN to incorporate such factors for property assessment.

 Navigation is one of the majority transportation in the world.
-However, the accurate destination prediction for on-the-way vessel is not available now.
-Through analysing the historical AIS records and geographical information, we proposed a machine learning based vessel destination prediction through comparing on-the-way trajectory with historical trajectories approach.
+However, the accurate destination prediction for the on-the-way vessels is not available now.
+Through analyzing the historical AIS records and geographical information, we proposed a machine learning based vessel destination prediction by comparing on-the-way trajectory with the historical trajectories approach.

 Data-driven Predictive Analytics for Infrastructure Management

 Canadian municipalities have reported that 59% of the water systems needed repair and the status of 43% of these systems is unacceptable.
 Thus, it is important to have an integrated asset management system to optimize the rehabilitation process.
 Integrated infrastructure management consists of several components such as asset condition monitor and evaluation, pipe failure consequence, and risk analysis.
 The objective of our study is to provide an integrated decision-support framework for asset management by developing a general ensemble learning framework for pipe performance prediction and a weighted-score system for pipe risk analysis.

 Oil and gas pipeline integrity assessment based on ILI data